modmore/docs/en/04_Redactor/02_v3.x/01_Quickstart.md

 When you've spent some time creating a configuration set that you like, you can re-use it on different sites.

-- In the set configuration view, click on Export in the top right menu.
+- In the set configuration view, click on Export in the top right menu to export the set you're currently editing.
-- In the list of configuration sets, right click on a specific set and choose Export, or click the Export button on the top right of the grid to export all sets.
+- In the list of sets, right click on a specific set and choose Export to export a specific set.
+- In the list of sets, click the Export button on the top right of the grid to export all sets.

 The generated XML file can be imported on any Redactor 3 installation by clicking the Import button in the sets overview and uploading the file.